Parallel-in-Time/qmat/docs/devdoc/addRK.md

 T = 2*np.pi   # one time period
 ```

 They use three numbers of time-steps for the convergence analysis, depending on the order of the method
 (see [here ...](https://github.com/Parallel-in-Time/qmat/blob/main/tests/test_qcoeff/test_convergence.py#L10)).

 But this automatic time-step size selection may not be adapted for methods with high error constant that require finer time-steps
 to actually see the theoretical order.
 In that case, simply add a `CONV_TEST_NSTEPS` _class attribute_ storing a list with **higher numbers of time-steps** in increasing order, high enough so the convergence test passes.

-> 📜 See [SDIRK2_2 implementation](https://github.com/Parallel-in-Time/qmat/blob/e17e2dd2aebff1b09188f4314a82338355a55582/qmat/qcoeff/butcher.py#L269) for an example ...
+> 📜 See [SDIRK2_2 implementation](https://github.com/Parallel-in-Time/qmat/blob/e17e2dd2aebff1b09188f4314a82338355a55582/qmat/qcoeff/butcher.py#L269) for an usage example of `CONV_TEST_NSTEPS` ...

 ## Embedded scheme